 A lot of new investors don’t understand the danger presented by credit derivatives.
 The majority of these newcomers have to learn the hard way.
 They have to learn through experience.
 The reason SCOR, a French reinsurer, was forced to discontinue business is because of credit derivatives ending up losing several hundred millions of Euros.

 It is important to learn all there is to know about credit derivatives before becoming involved with such a risky business.
 Basically, a credit derivative is when a bank or another type of financial institution purchases a contract that will serve as a form of protection if the borrower is unable to pay off the loan or complete their leasing obligations.
 It is used as a way of removing the risk of defaulting that normally comes along with loans, leases or bonds.

 The market for credit derivatives is a very complex one however; it is one that continues to grow.
 The questionable rules that regulate the market and the trouble it causes banks are a growing concern.
 This concern and worry still hasn’t stopped the credit derivative market from rapidly growing.
-In 2000 it was making nearly $1 trillion.
 This growth can also be credited towards the gap that is between the big commercial banks and the many smaller financial institutions.